 During restless nights, non-techie librarians are dreaming of the past, when the internet had not invaded the world yet.
 Meanwhile, techie librarians are dreaming of the (true) electronic paper, still in beta test, but expected to rock the planet sooner or later, despite a worldwide launch postponed year after year.
 Some techie librarians are even dreaming about pursuing their career on another planet.

 As we live in a busy world, it is now time to conclude.

 Librarians were already there to bring order to what Gutenberg and his successors imprinted.
 Librarians were there to organise the first city libraries, and to tirelessly promote public reading to generations of young and old readers.
 Librarians are still there to deal with stacks of books, ebooks, newspapers, magazines, journals, images, photos, films, diskettes, CDs, CD-ROMs, DVDs, web pages, text files, audio files and video files, while checking the library’s emails, and responding to comments pouring in under their latest blog post and their latest tweet.

 Given so many documents and so many formats, the task has become more and more challenging every day.
 But librarians have been there for five centuries, and they will still be there for a long time to come.

-With many thanks to Derek Whitehead for his editorial suggestions.
+Thank you to Derek Whitehead for his editorial suggestions.